EECS3311F25/project-cashtag/doc/sprint2/PB.md

 **3. Dashboard - add bar graph of expenses**

-As a user, I want to see a bar graph of my expenses for each month so that I can easily understand my spending trends and distribution.
+As Jordan Nguyen (a visually oriented university student who prefers visuals to track his spending habits rather than just numbers), I want to see a bar graph of my expenses for each month so that I can easily understand my spending trends and distribution.

 Acceptance Criteria:
 - The dashboard displays a bar graph summarizing total expenses per month based on category